renanmfd/baladecoco/docroot/sites/all/modules/contrib/advagg/README.txt

  - Enable Advanced Aggregation: Check this to start using this module.
 You can also quickly disable the module here.
-For testing purposes, this has the same effect as placing ?advagg=-1 in the URL.
+For testing purposes, this has the same effect as placing `?advagg=-1` in the URL.
 Disabled by default.
- - Create .gz files: Check this by default as it will improve your performance.
-   For every Aggregated file generated, this will create a gzip version of file and then only serve it out if the browser accepts gzip files compression.
-   Enabled by default.
  - Use Cores Grouping Logic: Leave this checkbox enabled until you are ready to begin exploring the AdvAgg Bundler sub-module which overrides Core's functionality.
 This groups files just like Core does so should just work.